Canoeing In Nepal: An Adventurer’s Guide

 Types And Categories of Canoes

 There are two types of Canoes in the world: the Canadian sport canoe and a Kayak.
-The Canadian type is open from end to end and has a single paddle, while Kayak comes with a deck featuring a well or cockpit.
+The Canadian type is open from end to end and is paddled with a single-bladed paddle, while a kayak has a closed deck with a cockpit and uses a double-bladed paddle.

 Based on the build, canoes also have several categories.
 Some of them are: